 We propose a method for learning representations of high level tasks, similar to the one people use when teaching each other.
 Our overall strategy for learning and refining task representations is presented in Figure 1.
-The flexibility of this strategy consists in allowing the teacher to choose the methods considered most appropriate at any given time: after a first demonstration, either provide additional training examples or give feedback on what has been learned during a practice trial.
+The flexibility of this strategy consists in allowing the teacher to choose the methods considered most appropriate at any given time: either provide additional training examples or give feedback during a practice trial.
 Our experiments show that similar effects can be achieved by following different teaching approaches (i.e. various combinations of demonstrations and feedback), allowing the teacher to adapt his teaching techniques to each particular case.